AmannAnand/Web-Page-Classification/README.md

 ## :small_blue_diamond: Model Performance

-The complete implementation of all models can be seen at [Customer Churn Prediction using Logistic Regression notebook.](Customer_Churn_Prediction_Logistic_Regression.ipynb)
+The complete implementation of all models can be seen at [Web Page Classification notebook.](Web_Page_Classification.ipynb)

 The Naive Bayes model gave best score upto
 Weighted F1 score= 0.7474